6abr/Subway-surf/README.md

 5. Go back again to files folder and remove everything from characters_inventory.json and paste whats in the [characters_inventory.txt](characters_inventory.txt) _and save it!_ ( Now you get all the skins)

+### Repo details
+*Important: I tried using File manager+ on my Android 13 phone, and I couldn't able to use, so if you have Android 13 You may not able to use File manager+ so you can't expl0it

+BUT

+On my Android 12 Tablet, the File manager+ worked perfectly, so if you have Android 12, then you won't have any issue*

+if somehow you can't open the files there is links for characters_inventory.json: https://pastebin.com/raw/EE12BRHn and for boards_inventory.json: https://pastebin.com/raw/8pCQf1dx

+Created: 2024/01/25